Introduction

 Public Institutions

-- University of Barcelona — 5‑year dental degree blending theory with clinical practice, though only a small portion is taught in English.
+- University of Barcelona: 5‑year dental degree blending theory with clinical practice, though only a small portion is taught in English.

-- Complutense University of Madrid — ranked among the top dental schools globally; renowned for clinical and research training.
+- Complutense University of Madrid: Ranked among the top dental schools globally; renowned for clinical and research training.

 Private Institutions with English Programs

-- Universidad CEU San Pablo — higher tuition (€21,300/year), but offers strong academics and bilingual instruction.
+- Universidad CEU San Pablo: Higher tuition (€21,300/year), but offers strong academics and bilingual instruction.

-- Universidad Católica de Valencia (UCV) — English-taught program with clinical training from the third year, modern clinic access, and high student support.
+- Universidad Católica de Valencia (UCV): English-taught program with clinical training from the third year, modern clinic access and high student support.
+It costs approximately €16,290 per year.

 Entry Requirements & Application Process